MaterializeInc/materialize/doc/user/content/sql/create-source/load-generator.md

 The TPCH source must be used with `FOR ALL TABLES`, which will create the standard TPCH relations.
 If `TICK INTERVAL` is specified, after the initial data load, an order and its lineitems will be changed at this interval.
 If not specified, the dataset will not change over time.

+### Progress collection

+Each source exposes its progress as a separate progress collection.
+You can choose a name for this collection using **EXPOSE PROGRESS AS** _progress_subsource_name_ or Materialize will automatically name the collection `<source_name>_progress`.
+You can find the collection's name using [`SHOW SOURCES`](/sql/show-sources).

+The progress collection schema depends on your source type.
+For load generator sources, we return the greatest `"offset"` ([`uint8`](/sql/types/uint)) we generated, which is essentially the number of times the load generator has emitted data.

+Note that the column name `"offset"` must be wrapped in quotation marks because it is also a SQL keyword.

+As long as as the `"offset"` continues to change, Materialize is producing data.

 ## Examples